 This guideline discusses many of the reasons for component (fat, protein, other solids) test variations in raw milk.

-This guideline provides useful information to control product losses from the farm bulk tank to the receiving room, and shrink within the processing plant with emphasis on fluid milk operations and meeting package weight/volume requirements .
+This guideline provides useful information on controlling product losses from the farm bulk tank to the receiving room, and reducing shrink within the processing plant with emphasis on fluid milk operations and meeting package weight/volume requirements .

 This guideline provides useful information pertaining to milkrooms and bulk tank installations.